2013 Pacific typhoon season: Severe Tropical Storm Toraji

 Late on August 30, a disturbance formed west of Taiwan from the outer rainbands of Kong-rey.
 Early on August 31, the JMA upgraded it to a tropical depression that had developed about 60 km to the north of Taipei, Taiwan.

 It was then later, designated as 15W by the JTWC as it moved towards the east of Taiwan.
-Favorable conditions of strengthening to a tropical storm as it heads to wards warm waters.
+Favorable conditions of strengthening to a tropical storm as it heads towards warm waters.
 Just nearly the same time when Yutu was declared a tropical storm, Tropical Depression 15W rapidly intensified into Tropical Storm Toraji.
 Toraji entered the southern islands of Japan as it intensified.
 On September 2, Toraji created a small unbalanced eye as it rapidly races towards Japan.
 On September 3, moderate wind shear occurred as the JMA upgraded Toraji to a severe tropical storm as it enters the southern coast of Japan killing 3.
 Strong vertical wind shear made Toraji weaken to a depression.
 The JMA reported on September 4, that Toraji had degenerated into an extratropical low, before it dissipated during the next day.